Steph Catley: International career

-Personal Life
+Personal life

-On the 31st of January 2023, Catley revealed that she got engaged with her long-time parter Dean Bouzanis via an Instagram post.
+On 31 January 2023, Catley announced that she was engaged to her long-time partner and fellow soccer player, Dean Bouzanis.
+The pair had met when both played at Melbourne City and were dating by 2017.
+The couple split in 2024.

+Catley is a fan of the St Kilda Saints in the Australian Football League (AFL).
+Her favourite player of all time is Lenny Hayes, who she met and did a jersey swap with in July 2023.
+As a child, she supported Liverpool in the Premier League.

+According to Matildas teammate Mackenzie Arnold, her favourite song is reportedly "Strawberry Kisses" by Nikki Webster.
+Arnold revealed in 2023 that the song was a "team favourite" during the 2023 FIFA Women's World Cup, held in Australia and New Zealand.
+This led to the song becoming associated with the team, even being described as the Matildas' unofficial team song, and after the World Cup ended, Webster surprised the team and audience by performing the song at the Matildas' public reception at Riverstage in Brisbane.

 In popular media

 Catley appeared on the cover of the Australian edition of FIFA 16, alongside global cover-star Lionel Messi, as well as compatriot Tim Cahill, making her one of the first women to feature on the cover of an EA Sports video game.
 She has been featured in each annual edition of the game along with her national teammates since.
 In 2016, she was the Guest Quiz Master on the fifth episode of the fourth season of the Australian game show, Have You Been Paying Attention?.